crazyuploader/OpenVSCode-Server/README.md

     crazyuploader/vscode_server
 ```

-This will pull the Docker Image from [`crazyuploader/vscode_server`](https://hub.docker.com/repository/docker/crazyuploader/vscode_server), and publish the port `3000`, and the VS Code will then be available at `http://localhost:3000`.
+This will pull the Docker Image from [`crazyuploader/vscode_server`](https://hub.docker.com/repository/docker/crazyuploader/vscode_server), and publish the port `3000` on the host machine, and the VS Code Server will then be available at `http://localhost:3000`.